+They are different types of batteries and consequently uses for these batteries.
 Some are designed for quick discharge followed by long slow recharge.
 Those are like car batteries.
 Other batteries are designed for hours of use followed by a quick recharge in just a few hours.
-Those types of batteries are used for devices such as golf parts.
-So the use to which the batteries are put will dictate how much solar power it takes to recharge them which will in turn dictate which solar power device you purchase to recharge your batteries.
+Those types of batteries are used for devices such as golf carts.
+These are known as deepcycle batteries.
+These are the recommended type to use in a solar system but the size will depend on your needs.
+So the use to which the batteries are put will dictate how much solar power it takes to recharge them which will in turn dictate the solar panel to be attached to these batteries.

 After all solar power can be used to recharge many types of solar power batteries from the consumer level AA batteries all the way up to 48 V batteries.
 Some of those batteries are designed for only a few hours usage and others are designed for years of usage.
 Whether you get a single battery or have many batteries in a bank and whether the battery will be located inside or on the exterior also play into which of these solar power batteries you purchase.